The programme of the University:Future Festival 2023 consisted of eight thematic tracks:

 What are the prerequisites for successful hybrid teaching concepts?
 How do university spaces work better?
 What does the topic of “blended learning” mean for spatial structures?
 What needs to be considered in upcoming investment projects at universities?

 Hybrid teaching concepts have become the norm in many places after the pandemic.
 But they don’t always work to the satisfaction of everyone involved – a topic of concern to many members of universities.
 Following on from this, the question of how physical and digital spaces can be designed with learners in mind arose, as it has a significant impact on decision-making processes for renovations and new buildings.

 Track: Learning & Skills

 Which innovative teaching concepts deserve a broad audience?
 What future skills are needed and how can they be anchored in curricula?
 How can student-centeredness be rethought?
 How can concepts that have been tried and tested in practice be disseminated more widely?
 What insights and challenges can other key players such as companies and education providers bring to the table?
 How does successful upskilling work in companies and what role can universities play in this?

-In the Learning & Skills track, we talk about didactic designs and the learning and competence goals behind them.
-A special focus is on the broad impact: How can the many excellent examples of good teaching be spread and anchored?
-Projects working to scale good teaching are therefore especially encouraged to submit sessions.
+In the Learning & Skills track, we talked about didactic designs and the learning and competence goals behind them.
+A special focus was on the broad impact: How can the many excellent examples of good teaching be spread and anchored?
+Projects working to scale good teaching were therefore especially encouraged to submit sessions.

-In times of a shortage of skilled workers, the topic of upskilling (higher qualification) is particularly relevant.
-Therefore, this topic will also find its place in the Learning & Skills track – with a special focus on how universities and companies can work together on this.
+In times of a shortage of skilled workers, the topic of upskilling (higher qualification) was particularly relevant.
+Therefore, this topic also found its place in the Learning & Skills track – with a special focus on how universities and companies can work together on this.

 Track: Empowerment & Sustainability